ianarriagamackenzie/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-My recent work has been in statistical genetics and ancestry estimation, including, but not limited to, optimization, cluster computing, algorithm design, and efficient experiment implementation.
+My recent work has been in statistical genetics and ancestry estimation, including optimization, parallel computing, algorithm design, and machine learning.

 I enjoy exploring the intersection between big data and computing, particularly in delivering scalable and adaptable solutions to current research questions.